pyxem/kikuchipy/doc/source/visualizing_patterns.rst

 Virtual image
 -------------

-A virtual image created from any aperture with the :py:meth:`~kikuchipy.signals.ebsd.EBSD.get_virtual_image` method, explained in the :doc:`virtual_forward_scatter_detector` (VFSD) section, can be used as a navigator for a scan ``s``:
+A virtual backscatter electron (VBSE) image created from any aperture with the :py:meth:`~kikuchipy.signals.ebsd.EBSD.get_virtual_image` method, explained in the :doc:`virtual_backscatter_electron_imaging` section, can be used as a navigator for a scan ``s``:

 .. code-block:: python